paulgribble/plaintext_workshop/README.md

 Here are some Markdown references online:

 - [Markdown](http://daringfireball.net/projects/markdown/): The original specification by John Gruber
-- [Mastering Markdown](https://guides.github.com/features/mastering-markdown/): a brief tutorial by GithHub
+- [Mastering Markdown](https://guides.github.com/features/mastering-markdown/): a brief tutorial by GitHub

 Here is a very simple Markdown document: